timxi/akka-kamon-example/README.md

 Now, on the dashboard, the hostname of your machine should appear (which means that your programs successfully sent metrics to statsd).
 If it doesn't, try switching from the akka dashboard to the OS one (there's an icon on the top right that looks like a folder).
+You can edit each graph to show different metrics (please read Kamon's documentation), or specify the name of the actors you would like to see metrics from...

 In addition, you should start visualizing metrics without doing anything else.
 Sometimes the docker container isn't in the same timezone as the browser, which the dashboard should warn you about.